gardener/machine-controller-manager/docs/faq.md

 ### Why are some preserved failed machines deleted even though they haven't passed their preserve expiry time yet?

+The most likely reason would be due to a rolling or inPlace upgrade that happened, since preservation is not honoured during upgrades.

-This can happen if either of the following values have been reduced
+This can also happen if either of the following values have been reduced
-1. `spec.autoPreserveFailedMachineMax`
+1. `machineDeployment.spec.autoPreserveFailedMachineMax`
-2. `spec.Replicas`
+2. `machineDeployment.spec.Replicas`

 When `spec.autoPreserveFailedMachineMax` is reduced and there are more auto-preserved machines than the max count, MCM will sort the machines according to their `PreserveExpiryTime`s and remove machines that have the nearest expiry time.
-This is to done to keep machines who have the potential for longer preservation and hence additional time for debugging.
+This is done to keep machines who have the potential for longer preservation and hence additional time for debugging.
 In the case where `spec.Replicas` has been reduced, MCM will always prioritize keeping preserved machines.
 If this is not possible due to all non-preserved machines being deleted already, then MCM uses the same mechanism as above.
 Additionally, MCM will also prioritize keeping manually preserved failed machines over auto-preserved failed machines.
 This might lead to a case where MCM deleted all auto preserved failed machines if `spec.Replicas` is reduced accordingly.

 # Developer